Caloocan station: History

 In conjunction, PNR reopened the Caloocan segment as part of the new at-grade Caloocan-Dela Rosa line, on August 1, 2018.
-However, boarding and alighting from this station was not yet possible then, as the location is very near the staging facilities for the construction of NLEX Segment 10.1.
+However, boarding and alighting from this station was not yet possible then, as the location is very near the staging facilities for the construction of NLEX Segment 10.1, a part of NLEX Harbor Link.
 It had to be cleared and reconditioned for reactivation by the PNR, which took more than a month.
 Upon upgrading the line to stop at FTI instead of Dela Rosa station, PNR reopened the station to passengers on September 10, after many years of closure.

 The rails beyond this station to the north was dismantled and replaced with standard gauge tracks for the ill-fated NorthRail project.
 The same standard gauge tracks were also dismantled during the construction of the overhead viaduct for the NLEX Segment 10.1.
 In 2017, the NorthRail right of way was modified, reinstating the at-grade tracks in tandem with an elevated railway leading to Clark.
-PNR has since been steadily reinstating the at-grade rails and service with the old Acacia railway station (renamed as Governor Pascual railway station) at Gov. Pascual Avenue in Malabon being rebuilt, along with its railtracks.
+PNR has since been steadily reinstating the at-grade rails and service with the old Acacia railway station (renamed as Governor Pascual railway station) at Governor Pascual Avenue in Malabon being rebuilt, along with its railtracks.

 The level crossing on Samson Road was restored on November 23, 2018, which enables the PNR to serve Malabon once again.
 Services to Governor Pascual resumed on December 3, 2018, after two decades of hiatus.

 The original Caloocan Railway Station, located facing what is now the Caloocan depot and considered historical, was partially demolished in 2019 for the North Luzon Expressway Harbor Link or Segment 10, and its rail tracks severed from the main line for some time.
 The partial demolition garnered complaints from historians and train enthusiasts.
 The original station sits beside the current girder storage facility for Leighton Builders, the contractors of the NLEX Segment 10, between the present locations of 10th Avenue railway station and the new station along Samson Road.

+On March 28, 2024, The current Caloocan Railway Station is temporary suspended within 5 years make way from construction of the North–South Commuter Railway.

 Nearby landmarks

-The station is near major landmarks such as SM Center Sangandaan, Sangandaan Police Station, Caloocan Post Office, Caloocan Central Fire Station and schools such as University of the East Caloocan, STI College Caloocan, AMA Computer College-Caloocan and Andres Bonifacio Elementary School.
+The station is near major landmarks such as SM Center Sangandaan, South Caloocan City Police Station Headquarters, Caloocan Post Office, Caloocan City Central Fire Station and schools such as University of the East Caloocan, STI College Caloocan, AMA Computer College-Caloocan and Andres Bonifacio Elementary School.